Stoorvy/MGT2-Player-Publishers/README.md

 ## Notes

+If you encounter any bugs relating this mod please write a comment about it.
+I only tested this with 2 players but it should work with any number of players.

-What is **Stoorvy Stuff**?
+### What is **Stoorvy Stuff**?
 - I added myself as a company in the mod.
 If you don't want that you can just install without Stoorvy stuff versions.

-If you encounter any bugs relating this mod please write a comment about it.
-I only tested this with 2 players but it should work with any number of players.
+### Why does it say payment 0$ in publisher menu?
+- Because once you click to a player publisher you'll see a menu and you can offer any amount you want.

+### How does profit share work?
+- Publisher automaticly pays set percent of profit every week.
+Developer will see a message like "<Player> sent you 10000$".
+Mod uses game's sending money feature to process this.

 ## Dependencies